 When cooking grease mixes with hot water, it cools and then solidifies – this is when it becomes a problem.
-If a lot of grease has been poured down the drain for an extended period of time, it can completely block the pipes.
+If a lot of greases has been poured down the drain for an extended period of time, it can completely block the pipes.

 Sometimes, the blockage can be so bad, that it causes the toilets and sewage to back up as well, and this is not a good thing as it leads to further repairs.
 Thus, it’s important for everyone – homeowners and renters – to understand the importance of not pouring grease down the kitchen sink.